GTekSD/SINS-CipherSec/README.md

 # SINS-CipherSec
 A python script to help people secure their online accounts by generating strong, unique passwords and storing them in a secure manner and help people assess the strength of their passwords and generate new, stronger passwords if necessary.
 This could involve creating a simple password checker.

+# Installation

+**Requirement: python 3 or higher**

+Choose one of these installation options:

+- Install with **git**: `git clone https://github.com/GTekSD/SINS-CipherSec.git`
+- Install **Requirements** `pip3 install -r requirements.txt`

+** To run your script by typing just the script name, you need to make it executable and also need to specify the interpreter to use using shabang line.**

+- Add the shebang line at the top of your ciphersec.py file: `#!/usr/bin/env python`.
+- Make the script executable by running the following command `chmod +x ciphersec.py`
+- Add the path of your script to the system's PATH environment variable.
+- Now you should be able to run your script by typing just the script name in terminal.

+There are several ways to add a directory to the system's PATH environment variable.
+Here are a few common methods:

+- You can add the directory to the PATH in the shell startup file, such as .bashrc or .bash_profile for bash shell, or .zshrc for zsh shell.
+You can open the file in a text editor and add the line `export PATH=$PATH:/path/to/directory` (replace /path/to/directory with the actual path to the directory containing your script)

+- You can also add the path of your script in the terminal, by running the command `export PATH=$PATH:/path/to/SINS-CipherSec` (replace /path/to/SINS-CipherSec with the actual path to the directory containing your script)

+- If you want to add the path permanently, you can also add the path to the /etc/environment file.
+This will make the path available to all users and will persist after reboot.

+Please note that the method to add path may vary depending on the Operating system you are using.

 # Manual
 - For the python script, which helps people secure their online accounts by generating strong, unique passwords and storing them in a secure manner: